leondreamed/ts-mono/readme.md

 ### Turbo

-Turborepo's caching abilities is crucial for speeding up many of the tasks inside TS Mono.
+Turborepo's caching abilities is crucial for speeding up many of the tasks inside TSMR.
 However, it comes with a significant limitation: the lack of support for circular references inside the monorepo.

 To work around this issue, we always specify workspace dependencies inside the `peerDependencies` property in the `package.json` files.
 However, this leads so issues with `pnpm`, as `pnpm` does not by default install dependencies inside `peerDependencies`.